muhammadimran-dev/muhammadimran-dev/README.md

 <br>
 <br>
-Hi, I'm Muhammad Imran, a Web Developer and Cloud Developer 🚀 from Lahore, Pakistan.
-I am a Computer Scietist and very passionate to work in software development projects.
+Hi, I'm Muhammad Imran, a Full Stack Developer and Azure Cloud Developer 🚀 from Lahore, Pakistan.
+I am a Computer Scientist and very passionate to work in software development projects.
 Also, I'm a community Member at Microsoft Community-Lahore and AWS Community Pakistan.🙍🏽‍
 I have passion about learning new technologies.
  Beside's Computer Science, I love photography.